Fermi-surface-sheet dependent electron-phonon coupling in a borocarbide superconductor YNi$_2$B$_2$C

 The mass enhancement due to the electron-phonon coupling in YNi$_2$B$_2$C was theoretically studied in \cite{Kawamura17PRB}.
 The largest electron-phonon coupling was found on the band-27 $\Gamma$-centered sheet.
 Unfortunately, we were unable to identify dHvA frequencies arising from this sheet with certainty in the present study.
 The study \cite{Kawamura17PRB} indicated that the second most strongly coupled sheet was the band-26 sheet, while the third the band-27 P-sheet.
 This is consistent with the present result (Fig. 4).
 For the band-28 sheet, the band-structure calculation in \cite{Kawamura17PRB} wrongly predicted two closed pockets around $\Gamma$, and hence comparison cannot be made with the present result.

 In summary, we performed dHvA measurements on YNi$_2$B$_2$C. Our improved band structure calculation successfully explained most of observed frequency branches.
 Especially, it revealed the origins of the previously inexplicable large frequencies $\beta$ and $\zeta$.
 We determined the many-body mass enhancement parameter $\lambda$ by comparing experimental effective masses with band masses.
 The results showed a clear Fermi-sheet dependence of the electron-phonon coupling that the coupling weakens in the order of the band-26 sheet, band-27 P-sheet, and band-28 sheet.
 The electron-phonon coupling for the band-28 sheet is very weak, almost absent for $B \parallel c$.
 This strongly suggests that the superconducting gap on this sheet is small and hence is in line with the previous reports that dHvA oscillations from this sheet can be observed deep in the mixed \cite{Terashima97PRB, Nossler17PRB}.
 There was a certain level of agreement between the electron-phonon coupling experimentally deduced in this study and that theoretically calculated in \cite{Kawamura17PRB}.
-Considering recent discoveries of electron-phonon coupling high-transition-temperature superconductivity in hydrides \cite{Drozdov15Nature, Drozdov19Nature}, accurate calculations of electron-phonon coupling are of significance.
+Considering recent discoveries of electron-phonon coupling high-transition-temperature superconductivity in hydrides \cite{Drozdov15Nature, Drozdov19Nature}, accurate theoretical calculations of electron-phonon coupling are of significance.
 This study provides essential input for the development of such methods.
+In addition, our results clearly demonstrate that strong electron-phonon coupling can be realized in compounds containing light elements such as carbon or boron, even when heavier elements like Ni and Y are present.
+This provides an important guideline for the future exploration of superconducting materials.